Xilinx/Vitis-Tutorials/Machine_Learning_Tutorial/Section_3-Basic/Module_5/README.md

 In each network packages, float models and quantized models are provided together with training and evaluation scripts.
 We use Caffe [RefineDet](https://arxiv.org/abs/1711.06897) (No. 12 model in the Model Zoo) to build people detection application.

+RefineDet is an one-stage objection detection network that could achieve better accuracy than two-stage networks before publication but still maintains comparable speed performance of one-stage networks.

+RefineDet can be seen as an improved version of SSD with addition of anchor refinement module (ARM), object detection m and transfer connection block (TCB) to improve accuracy.

+The detailed introduction about network itself is beyond the scope of this module, please refer to the original paper.

 ### Get RefineDet Model Package
-Run `get_network.sh` to download RefineDet network package, which is trained with people subset selected from COCO2014 and optimized to reduce 96% of the computation complexity (GOP).
+After the git clone the whole repository, go to the module 5 folder (Vitis-In-Depth-Tutorial/Machine_Learning_Tutorial/Section_3-Basic/Module_5) and run `sh get_network.sh` to download RefineDet network package, which is trained with people subset selected from COCO2014 and optimized to reduce 96% of the computation complexity (GOP).

-If no error occurs, your workspace will be like below
+If no error occurs, your workspace in module 5 folder will be like below
 ```
-Module_5
-|-- README.md
+Module_5/
 |-- cf_refinedet_coco_480_360_0.96_5.08G
-|   |-- code
+|   |-- codeco_480_360_0.96_5.08G
 |   |-- code_bak
 |   |-- data
 |   |-- float
 |   |-- labelmap.prototxt
-|   |-- quantized
+|   |-- quantizedototxt
 |   `-- readme.md
 |-- cf_refinedet_coco_baseline_125G
+|   |-- refinedet_baseline.prototxtco_baseline_125G
-|   `-- refinedet_baseline.prototxt
+|   `-- solver.prototxtaseline.prototxt
 |-- get_network.sh
+|-- network_training.mdg.md
-|-- network_training.md
+|-- README.mdts
 |-- reference_scripts
 |   `-- code
-|-- res_output.jpg
-`-- solver.prototxt
+`-- res_output.jpg

 ```

-Go to folder `cf_refinedet_coco_480_360_0.96_5.08G` to start real work and feel free to refer to readme.md for detailed information about this model package.
+Go to folder `cf_refinedet_coco_480_360_0.96_5.08G` and follow the steps described below to start the real works.

 ```
 cf_refinedet_coco_480_360_0.96_5.08G/